LDBologni/VBA_Challenge/README.md

 ## Summary

-As previously explained, it would depend on how the code is going to be refactored.
-Meaning that more tasks could be added, or tasks could be removed.
+As previously explained, it would depend on how the code is going to be refactored, meaning that more tasks could be added, or tasks could be removed.
 Having a base code would reduce the amount of time typing the code but adding more and more tasks might cause that the base code would no longer work.

-In this cause, refactored the code did not interfere with the purpose of the project, in fact it helps displaying the data better for the user, a downside is that it affected the processing time, but since the data sheet is not big enough it would not cause a problem.
+In this case, the refactored code did not interfere with the purpose of the project, in fact it helped displaying the data and the code better for the user, a downside is that even though it reduced the processing time, it did not have a great impact in the processing time due to the size of the data set.